 Are engineers lazy?
 Some are and some aren’t.
-But a certain type of laziness is hugely beneficial to engineers in their work.
+But there’s a type of laziness that’s actually super helpful for engineers in their daily work.

-I know, sounds contradictory.
-You’d expect engineers who design the planes you fly in to be anything but lazy.
+I know what you’re thinking—sounds crazy, right?
+You’d expect engineers, who design the planes we fly in, to be anything but lazy.

 “The quality of being unwilling to work or use energy; idleness.”